10 things to consider when buying a refrigerator

 Four doors, five doors, doors inside of doors!
 There are lots of cool options.
 Just be prepared to pay.

-• Smart home platforms: Many brands have outfitted their fridges with smart home platforms, each with a unique focus and suite of features.
-LG, for example, is focused on data analytics.
+Smart home platforms: Many brands have outfitted their fridges with smart home platforms, each with a unique focus and suite of features.
+Samsung, for instance, is about home-wide interconnectedness, outfitting their fridges with a touchscreen you can use to check on your smart doorbell's video feed, order new groceries based on an automated inventory, or suggest recipes based on what you actually have in stock.
+LG is focused on data analytics.
 It collects your usage data and uses that to help you get even more out of the devices you own.
-Samsung is about home-wide interconnectedness, outfitting their fridges with a touchscreen you can use to check on your smart doorbell's video feed, order new groceries based on an automated inventory, or suggest recipes based on what you actually have in stock.
-Bosch's smart platform is all about automation, leveraging the popular task-batching software IFTTT to help users create complex series of actions that will execute automatically via a customized voice command.
+Bosch's smart platform is all about personalization and customization.

 7. Touch and feel